leangjia/blender_docs/manual/modeling/modifiers/generate/solidify.rst

    The inside and outside is determined by the face normals.
    Set to 0.0, the solidified output will be centered on the original mesh.

+Even Thickness :guilabel:`Simple Mode`
+   Maintain thickness by adjusting for sharp corners.
+   Sometimes improves quality but also increases computation time.

 Merge Threshold :guilabel:`Complex Mode`
    Distance within which degenerated geometry is merged.